input-output-hk/mithril/docs/root/mithril/mithril-protocol/simulation.md

 :::info

-* This demo you will improve your understanding of the **Mithril Protocol**.
-You will hopefully visualize how the participants interact to create a multi signature and understand the impact of the protocol parameters.
+* This demo will improve your understanding of the **Mithril protocol**.
+By engaging with it, you will gain insights into how participants interact to create a multi-signature and understand the impact of the protocol parameters.

-* This simulation is run by a CLI that you will build and run, and that will ultimately generate real Mithril multi signatures.
+* This simulation is run by a CLI that you will build and run, and that will ultimately generate real Mithril multi-signatures.

 * For reproducibility of the results, the simulation uses a deterministic source of randomness.